ISEEKYAN/mbridge/README.md

 - **Online Weight Export**: Online exporting weights to HF format for inference engines, with support for TP/PP/CP/VPP/EP/ETP parallelism strategies
 - **Memory Friendly**: Use per-tensor strategies, minimize the memory peak when loading/exporting HF format weights.
 - **Simple API**: Intuitive interfaces for model conversion and weight management
+- **Support Transformer Engine**: Use the powerful Transformer Engine to accelerate Megatron-Core models for better performance (use_te=False is not supported now)

 ## Installation